 The DSP galleries are intentionally kept limited in size (although some may seem rather expansive, particularly the Music galleries).
 To see more of my work, best bet is to visit my Flickr site.
 My Flickr collections can be found HERE.
 For a concentration of my "music" photography, check out www.FrontRowFocus.com where every gig I shoot is featured in a full-blown gallery.

 Yes, the vast majority of them are.
 There are essentially four options to license my work.
 1) Directly through me.
 2) Through Getty Images (www.GettyImages.com).
 3) Through Fine Boy Fine Arts (www.FarmBoyFineArts.com).
 4) Through ZUMA Press (www.ZumaPress.com).
 Though I distribute some of my work through these agencies, I maintain a large portion of my library for my own licensing efforts.

 No, and yes.
 In the past, I actively pursued this type of work, but I have since concentrated on my Travel, Music, Editorial and Commercial endeavors.
-If you admire my candid, photojournalistic style, and are interested in discussing wedding or portrait work with me, please contact me to discuss the details of your event.
-I am particularly interested in shooting "Destination Weddings".
-You'll find a few examples of my wedding work HERE.
-Examples of my Portrait work can be found HERE.
+If you admire my candid, photojournalistic style, and are interested in discussing wedding or portrait work with me, please contact me to discuss the details of your event (and I'll also send you a link to a Wedding Portfolio).
+I am particularly interested in shooting "Destination Weddings" where I can accentuate my photojournalistic style of event shooting with images of the locale.